 We will send a total of three emails to affected Leads: First, asking them to approve or reject the change, then a follow up a week later.
 A few days after that, we will send a final reminder.

-What if all Leads don't vote?
+What if a Lead doesn't vote?

 Not voting is treated as tacit approval.